 Employers

-Through communications and resources, employers can build awareness around social well-being and its benefits.
-First, address the elements that make up a culture of health, such as communication, executive leadership, external community connections and altruism, and proper policies and procedures.
+To build awareness around social well-being, employers can address the elements that make up a culture of health, such as communication, executive leadership, external community connections and altruism, and proper policies and procedures.

 To support employees in being their best, employers who create a supportive, caring environment that encourages relationship building can foster motivation, commitment, resilience, and adaptability to change.
 This allows for more focus on the priorities of the business.